Furaha/vagrant/README.md

 While I created most of the aliases in  http://ryan.mcgeary.org/2011/02/09/vendor-everything-still-applies/ , I made a few changes.
 Take a look at `~/dotfiles/home/.bash/aliasesdev` to see my changes.

+To see some of the aliases and functions I have defined in my dotfiles, type `alias`.

+To see rake specific aliases, type `alias | rake`

+Hint: If you don't see my aliases defined then you probably don't have .bashrc loaded.
+Do a `source ~/.bashrc`.
+This should load automatically on each new shell.

 ## ssh

 Note that my dotfiles expect that you're using ssh-agent either on the host with ssh.agent.forwarding or on the guest directly after copying your ssh keys.